fangchingsu/web_crawler/README.md

-# Basic
+# Web Crawling
 Hello there\
-This repository is the basic project for web crawling.
+This repository holds web crawling projects.
+* Use PyCharm as Python IDE and MySQL as database.
+*

+## Basic
 * Use Request, BeautifulSoup, cvs & pymysql packages.
 * Crawl the data from website, write it into cvs file and save it into MySQL database.
 * Query the data in MySQL database.